What is an EII Fund?

 - EII is one of the few sources of Total-Income-Relief available

-- EII relief in two tranches totaling to 41% tax relief
+- EII relief in two tranches totalling to 40% tax relief

 - The Investor’s exposure is limited to the up-front equity investment.

-Why invest in the Simple Green EII fund?
+Why invest in the 10th BVP Green EII Fund?

-Business Venture Partners (BVP Ltd.) is an experienced BES and EII fund Manager who has successfully raised and invested in 5 Simple Green Funds to date.
+Business Venture Partners (BVP Investments Ltd.) is an experienced BES and EII fund Manager who has successfully raised and invested in 9 Green Funds to date.

 Why focus on Green Sector Investments?